ee538/final-project-rksingh23/README.md

 - Please clone the repository, look through [README.md](README.md) and fill up functions to finish in the project.
 - Please make sure that your code can run `bazel run/test`.
-- In this project, you will need to fill up [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in tests.
-- Do **Not** change or modify any given functions that are specified not to change in [trojanmap.cc](src/lib/trojanmap.cc) and [trojanmap.h](src/lib/trojanmap.h).
-Unexpected changes will result in zero credit.
-Only modify and complete the functions that are specified.
-- For coding questions, there is a **black box** testing for each question.
-All points are only based on passing the tests (i.e. we don't grade your work by your source code).
-Try to do comprehensive testing before your final submission.
-- For submission, please push your solutions to your own Github before the deadline.
-- **Due Dates**:
-  - **Specifying team members**: You can work on the project in teams of 1 to 2 students.
-Please [specify your team members](https://docs.google.com/spreadsheets/d/1lkI0viun0lW3rjniwAyFGl9e8kTKXqmRoRFzzxDueSE/edit?usp=sharing) by Wednesday November 4th.
-  - **Video presentation**: Monday November 23rd (In the class).
-Each team should create a 1 to 2 minute presentation that includes: quick introduction of the team, explanation of the solution architecture (High level.
-Use slides and some graphs.
-No need to go into code details.
-Focus on one interesting part and explain that if you want).
-You can refer to the [sample videos from the previous semester](https://github.com/ourarash/EE599_SP2020_Final_Project).
-  - **Final report: Friday**, November 27th by 6:30 pm
-- Total: 120 points.
-100 points is considered full credit.

 ---